ianmacdougald/IoC-Js/README.md

 An implementation of an IoC container in JavaScript.

+## Test App

+I wrote a test app to act as living documentation for the use of this library.
+That repository can be found [here](https://github.com/ianmacdougald/IoC-test-app).

 ## Overview of IoCs

 **IoC** stands for 'inversion of control' and represents a design pattern in which dependencies are injected into a process or data structure rather than being explicitly defined within them.